Skip to main content

 The member profile page structure follows a specific order: personal context first, then artistic output.
 Bio and background come before solo discography, which comes before group contributions, which comes before production credits.
 A profile page that led with a discography table would feel like a Wikipedia entry.
 One that leads with a bio reads like a proper profile.

-One deliberate choice: global chart positions and streaming numbers are not surfaced as primary content anywhere on the site.
+One deliberate choice: global chart positions and streaming numbers are not primary content anywhere on the site.
 Those metrics answer one question (how commercially successful was this) and it's not the most interesting question.
 I wanted the site to surface what the music actually is, its audio characteristics, its lyrical themes, its place in BTS's artistic arc, rather than how it performed on Billboard.

 Twelve tables, ten eras, one fandom